xuan827/Roxanne-portfolio/final_project.md

 - Reason 5: Not get spayed or neutered
   - Figures showing the powerful breeding ability of cats and dogs
-  - Spayed or neutered rate of U.S and compare with the spayed or neutered rate of cats and dogs received by shelters
+  - Spayed or neutered rate of U.S
+  - Spayed or neutered rate of cats and dogs received by shelters

 3. Take actions to help stray dogs and cats and give them a home (call to action) Propose some suggestion to reduce the number of stray dogs and cats based on the reasons analyzed before.